About UsLocated in the heart of downtown Newnan, NCC believes a transformed life can transform a community.

 To learn more about the Free Methodist Church visit FMCUSA.org.

-Our hope is you will find the worship experience on Sunday as authentic and intimate, and one which is glorifying to God.
+NCC is an intergenerational church where everyone is welcome.
+Our hope is you will find the worship experience on Sunday authentic and intimate, one which is glorifying to God.

 “Though one may be overpowered by another, two can withstand him.
 And a threefold cord is not quickly broken.” – Ecclesiastes 4:12